About Woodley Village Hall

 The Hall has been the home of the local NOMADS amateur dramatics group since its inception.
 NOMADS assisted with the original fund raising and have continued to put on shows, plays, pantomime and other events ever since, raising money for local charities in the process.

 There is a fitted kitchen, with serving hatch to the Crampmoor Room and the smaller Ganger Room also has its own recently installed kitchenette unit.
 Crockery etc is available for hire.

 Rooms are available for hire for community events, private functions and parties, and appropriate commercial hire.
 This website is currently being developed to show photographs, hire details etc.

-More details can currently be obtained from the bookings secretary who can be contacted by email at firstname.lastname@example.org And here you will find more replica breitling uk watch store.
+More details can currently be obtained from the bookings secretary who can be contacted by email at firstname.lastname@example.org.

 The Hall is a registered charity and is owned by trustees and administered by a management committee on behalf of local residents.
 The committee meets monthly, usually on the third Wednesday of the month at 7.30pm at the Hall.
 Members of the public are very welcome to attend and contribute, and anyone interested in donating a little time, perhaps as a future committee member, or even just occasionally able to take part on a volunteer work party doing some painting, gutter clearing etc would be warmly welcomed.